 9. Keng Wah Sung

 Set in a casual neighbourhood kopitiam, Keng Wah Sung is a humble drink stall serving ridiculously affordable Kaya Toast ($0.70 for two triangles).
 Visually, I wasn’t impressed when my order arrived as the bread used for this Kaya Toast was toasted sandwich bread, with all its crusts on.

-Cheap, no-frill, and so, so delicious.
-Keng Wah Sung is definitely an underrated place for Kaya Toast.
-You can also take home their Hainanese Kaya by the bottle if you can’t get enough of it.
-(I did.)
+Cheap, with no-frills, and so, so delicious.
+Keng Wah Sung is definitely an underrated place for kaya toast.
+You can also take home their Hainanese kaya by the bottle if you can’t get enough of it.

 783 Geylang Road, Singapore 389672

 10. Ah Seng (Hai Nam) Coffee

 With a slew of awards and media features behind it, Ah Seng (Hai Nam) Coffee is definitely worth visiting for kaya toast.
 On occasions when I visit Amoy Street Food Centre, I’ll always stop by Ah Seng for its Kaya French Toast (S$3.00) which is charcoal-grilled for extra aroma and Hainanese authenticity.